They're Playing with Fire: Plot

 Later, a drunk Michael confronts Diane and accuses her of having sex with Jay.
 Diane only reveals that Jay has found evidence against him and is spying on them.
 At Lillian and Lettie's house, Jay tries to get rid of his fingerprints but is chased away by the murderer.
 The next day, Diane informs Jay that George is Lillian's cousin.
 Cynthia visits Michael's house to show him the photos of Diane's affair but is killed by the murderer, now dressed as Santa Claus.
 On campus, Diane sees Michael paying off George.
 Michael then accuses her of being the killer and conspiring against him and Jay to get the inheritance.
 Michael also breaks up with her, knowing of Diane's infidelity.
 Diane later visits Jay and tells him what happened.
 Jay and Diane then start having sex.

 However, Michael appears there.
 Diane and Jay escape to the yacht, where he confesses his love for her.
 Michael tracks them down and prepares to shoot Jay but relents.
 The killer then appears and murders Michael.
 Diane and Jay chase him to the mansion.
-There, George confronts the killer, who is called Martin and suffers from Huntington's chorea for which he is terminal.
+There, George confronts the killer, who is called Martin and has Huntington's chorea for which he is terminal.
 He is George and Lillian's illegitimate child and thus is able to inherit the fortune.
 George convinced the family to fly Martin from Switzerland so he could inherit the fortune instead of Michael and Diane.
 An angry and disillusioned Martin kills George, believing he only cares about the money.

 Martin, who also murdered Michael, now plans to kill Diane.
 Defending her with the rifle, Jay kills Martin, who turns out to be 'Bird', his school friend and roommate.

 Later Diane visits Jay at work and gifts him her car as a form of gratitude, having gotten the inheritance.
 She then invites Jay to come with her to Hawaii, he accepts and they leave together.